Families seek Americans' release ahead of Biden-Putin summit | Politics

 "We’re very happy to hear that President Putin is open to a prisoner exchange," they told NBC, adding they have had no contact with their son since his coronavirus diagnosis.
 They acknowledged other major issues facing the two countries but said a swap could be one tangible outcome from this week's summit: "This prisoner exchange is the easiest thing that they could do."

 Weeks after Biden took office, Whelan's lawyer in February told Reuters that Moscow and Washington were discussing a possible swap.
-U.S. Secretary of State Antony Blinken in May urged his Russian counterpart to release Whelan and Reed.
-White House spokesperson Jen Psaki last month also told reporters such detainments by Russia were being raised "at the highest level, and ... through many diplomatic channels."
+White House spokesperson Jen Psaki last month told reporters such detainments by Russia were being raised "at the highest level, and ... through many diplomatic channels."

 Moscow last month said there were no discussions, according to the RIA news agency.